AlecJ/ava2/readme.md

 ## To Do

--   toast popup with api error status
--   toast message for purchasing unit
--   toast message for each phase

 -   ui to show production of a factory and how many are remaining
--   can you amphibious assault via land bridge?
--   way to see unit details (anytime)
--   change "Purchase Units" to "View Unit Details" when not in purchase phase

 -   west russia border removed

 -   if rejoining, show loading spinner if session ID provided, otherwise straight to landing page

 -   clear "place units" after placing units
--   anti-aircraft cannot be placed

 -   remove console logs
 -   add logging